 Antidepressants will turn you into a zombie

-How frightening would that be if people on antidepressant all ended up like zombies from The Walking Dead?
+How frightening would that be if people on antidepressants all ended up like zombies from The Walking Dead?
 Don’t get me wrong, there can be some tough days where you’ll feel a little out of it, but that normally passes after a few weeks.
 I recently started on mirtazapine, and all I wanted to do was sleep the first three days, but after that, I was back to normal.

 I’m not going to lie to you.
 Chances are you’ll experience some pretty unwanted side effects with some of the antidepressants you’ll try.
 You just need to hang on.
-Most sides effects pass after the first few weeks, and if they don’t, talk to your doctor about trying a different one.
+Most side effects pass after the first few weeks, and if they don’t, talk to your doctor about trying a different one.

 I take so many medications that I feel like I could start my own pharmacy.
 I take bisoprolol for my heart arrhythmia and chest pains, metformin for my reactive hyperglycaemia, lansoprazole for my IBS, and now mirtazapine.
 For a couple of weeks, I was taking naproxen for my knee problems, but had to switch back to ibuprofen.
 The naproxen caused diarrhoea on a scale I hadn’t seen since my colonoscopy all because I after consumed four units of alcohol the night before.
 I asked to start taking antidepressants because I was struggling to cope.
 I needed help, so I asked for help.
 It’s all keeping me alive and helping me function, so there’s nothing to be ashamed of.